 - Our previous mentees have included Branford Boase and Jhalak Prize winner Maisie Chan (Danny Chung Does Not Do Maths, Keep Dancing Lizzie Chu ) and multiple prize winner/ nominee Danielle Jawando (And the Stars Were Burning Brightly, When Our Worlds Collided) and Joyce Efia Harmer (How Far We’ve Come, forthcoming in 2023).
 Several of our most recent mentees have also signed with literary agents, and we look forward to seeing their books on the shelves soon!

 - We hope to start a new scheme very soon, and we’re very excited to confirm support from The Authors’ Licensing and Collecting Society (ALCS).
 Check back for updates, or follow our blog or Twitter account.
 Meanwhile, we’ve created Call up! a Google calendar of opportunities for children’s writers of colour which you can find on our Useful Links page, here.

 “Real, targeted, personalised support.
 Equitable, transparent and meaningful.
 The support is amazing and I have learnt tonnes.”anonymous comment on Dec 2021 survey

-We’re made possible by funding from Arts Council England and Usborne Publishing, and enormously grateful for the support we have received from Writing West Midlands and other partners over the years.
+Our work is supported by National Lottery funding from Arts Council England.
+We’re enormously grateful for the support we have received from Writing West Midlands , Usborne Publishing, The Publishers Association and other partners since 2015.